janEntikan/panda3d-docs/programming/particle-effects/index.rst

    -  :class:`.TangentRingEmitter`

    Each emitter is declared in a separate .h file with the same name as the emitter.
-For example: ArcEmitter is declared in arcEmitter.h
+For example: ArcEmitter is declared in arc_emitter.h

    .. code-block:: cpp